LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

 The ``RAJA::launch`` interface provides mechanisms to tile loops and use *local arrays* in kernels to support algorithm patterns like the C-style kernel above.
-When, using ``RAJA::launch``, the ``RAJA_TEAM_SHARED`` macro is used to create a GPU shared memory array when using the CUDA and HIP backends, static shared memory using SYCL is currently not supported.
+When, using ``RAJA::launch``, the ``RAJA_TEAM_SHARED`` macro is used to create a GPU a static sized shared memory array when using the CUDA and HIP backends, static shared memory using SYCL is currently not supported.
 On the CPU, allocating ``RAJA_TEAM_SHARED`` corresponds to allocating memory on the stack.
 Alternatively, one can allocated dynamic shared memory by specifying the amount of shared memory in the ``RAJA::LaunchParams`` struct.
 Dynamic shared memory is supported with all backends and will be demonstrated as our second example.
+On the CPU dynamic shared memory is mapped to heap memory and allocated via malloc at the kernel launch.

 As a first example, we ilustrate the usage of static shared memory and the use of ``RAJA::launch`` tiling methods.
 RAJA tiling methods